 Additionally, specialized speech/language evaluations are available through a partnership with the Marquette University Department of Speech-Language Pathology.

-Social skills therapy groups (the Program for the Enrichment and Education of Relational Skills, or PEERS) are offered in the fall and spring for children aged 11-16.
+PEERS is offered in the fall and spring for adolescents aged 11-16.
+We are currently taking names for our waiting list for groups.
 Please see our research studies page for more information.

 If you are interested in receiving an evaluation or have further questions about our services, please contact the Marquette Autism Clinic at (414) 288-4438, or contact us via email by completing the information request form below.
 We will reply to your request for information within two weeks.